SoftUni-Internal/interactive-content/EN/07-Transactions/01-Transactions.md

 [slide hideTitle]

-# Executing Operations As a Whole
+# Executing Operations аs a Whole

 Transactions in MySQL are a **sequence of actions** that perform like one single unit.